appsignal/appsignal-python/README.md

 ## Description

-The AppSignal package collects exceptions and performance data from your Ruby applications and sends it to AppSignal for analysis.
+The AppSignal package collects exceptions and performance data from your Python applications and sends it to AppSignal for analysis.
 Get alerted when an error occurs or an endpoint is responding very slowly.